oplS17projects/Virtual-Piano/README.md

 	))
 ```
 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
-  - Aligned key to new frequencies if users want to change frequencies.
+  - We aligned the keys to new frequencies when users want to change the key set.

 ```racket
 	[(equal? k "up") (begin (increase-tone) (add-frequency 866))]